+ ST. BENEDICT SECONDARY SCHOOL CAMPUS MINISTRY +

 Cost: $800 (based on 12 students with 2 adult chaperones)

 - Properly layered clothing for desert time

 - String bag and/or backpack for portable supplies that fits in carry-on luggage (only one wheel-suitcase per student)

 For AGORA 2016-17, Mr. Masterton led a pilgrimage to Spain to walk El Camino de Santiago de Compostela -- check out our Instagram posts from the trip!

 For AGORA 2015-16, Ms. McMillan and Mr. Masterton led The Margins: Chicago Service.
-For more information on AGORA and our group, follow our social media, click through to our AGORA page, and read our AGORA blog from the week.
+For more information on AGORA and our group, read our AGORA blog from the week.

 Mr. Masterton graduated from the University of Notre Dame cum laude with a BA in Honors Theology in 2011 and from Catholic Theological Union with an MA in Theology-Biblical Ministry in 2016.
 He has also worked as a volunteer lay minister in Ireland and for five years as a Campus Minister, theology teacher, and coach at Catholic high schools.
 He is married to his wife, Katherine, and is father to one daughter, Lucy, and also enjoys writing, running, and cheering on Chicago sports.